kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-pipeline.md

 ## Overview

-Use ``ImagePipeline`` to load images using Async/Await, closures, or Combine publishers.
-The recommended way is to use Async/Await as the other two will be deprecated in future versions.
+``ImagePipeline`` is the primary way to load images directly (without a UI).

+The pipeline is fully customizable.
+You can change its configuration using ``ImagePipeline/Configuration-swift.struct``: set custom data loader and cache, configure image encoders and decoders, etc. You can also set an ``ImagePipelineDelegate`` to get even more granular control on a per-request basis.

 ## Creating a Pipeline

-You can start by using a shared pipeline (``ImagePipeline/shared``) and can create a custom one later if needed.
+You can start by using a ``ImagePipeline/shared`` pipeline and can create a custom one later if needed.
 To create a custom pipeline, you can use a convenience ``ImagePipeline/init(delegate:_:)`` initializer:

 ```swift
 ImagePipeline {